MicrosoftDocs/globalization/globalization/localization/localization-overview.md

 ### Source material in an interchangeable format

 The material you need translated is often in various formats.
 Your software strings might be isolated in any number of file formats including .resx or Java .properties files.
 Your documentation and marketing material might be created using Office, InDesign, FrameMaker, or HTML, to name a few.
 To accommodate this variety of formats, translations can use an interchangeable data format into which all kinds of source formats can be parsed.
 XML Localization Interchange File Format (XLIFF) is one such format that is commonly used.
-For more information, refer to [Localization file formats](localization-file-formats.md).
+For more information, refer to [Localization file formats](localization-file-formats.md) and [Exchanging localizable resources](exchanging-localizable-resources.md).

 You should agree with your translation vendor who will handle the extraction of translatable content from the various source files.
 If you send the source files to the vendor as is, it is simpler for you, but likely more costly since they will in most cases need to perform the extraction before sending out the translatable text to the translators.
 The other option is to perform the extraction of the translatable content yourself and send it to the vendor in an interchange format.